MaxOhn/rosu/Readme.md

 via the `BeatmapRequest`, `UserRequest`, `ScoreRequest`, `UserBestRequest`, and `UserRecentRequest` structs, respectively.

 The client needs to be mutable because it modifies its internal cache by being able to memorize requested url's and their responses.
+Its internal ratelimiter limits the amount of requests to the api to about 10 requests per second.

 ### Example
 ```rust